Amélie-les-Bains-Palalda

 Amélie-les-Bains-Palalda ([ameli le bɛ̃ palalda]; Els Banys i Palaldà) is a commune in the Pyrénées-Orientales department in southern France.
-Prior to 1942, it was known as Amélie-les-Bains.

 It is situated in the Tech valley, and combines the old and the new with a mix of narrow cobbled streets and modern accommodation.
 It has become a 'station verte' meaning that it must strive at all times to ensure that tourists benefit from a calm and natural environment.

 Geography

 Location

 Amélie-les-Bains-Palalda is located in the canton of Le Canigou and in the arrondissement of Céret.
 It sits at the confluence of the Mondony with the Tech, 28.5 mi SSW of Perpignan by road.
 The town is situated at a height of 770 ft and has both a winter and summer season.

 Climate

-In the winter season the average temperature is about 10 degrees Celsius, and in the summer it is roughly 29 degrees Celsius.
-Thunderstorms are not infrequent in the area, and the telltale signs are small showers throughout the day.
+In the winter season the average temperature is about 10 degrees Celsius, and in the summer it is roughly 29 degrees Celsius with the occasional thunderstorm late afternoon.